neobrain/steam-runtime-tools/pressure-vessel/wrap.1.md

 paths so that both 32- and 64-bit SDL 2 will work.
 Typically this would be enabled by setting a game's Steam launch options to `STEAM_COMPAT_RUNTIME_SDL2=1 %command%`.

+If set to `sdl2-compat`,
+and the runtime contains a copy of `sdl2-compat` as a non-default implementation of SDL, do the same for that.

 </dd>
 <dt>